Positive And Negative Reinforcement: The Pursuit Of Pleasure And The Escape From Pain

 Triggers can be internal (anxiety, irritability, stress, anger, low self-esteem) or external (people, places, or things that remind one of their past use).
 Making a list of internal and external triggers is an efficient way to gain awareness of one’s triggers and reduce the risk of relapse.

 Participating regularly in a support group, such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) provides support, accountability, education, and the ability to meet peers who understand what you are going through.
+A sponsor and peer support can be important elements of recovery.
 It further prevents relapse as it decreases feelings of loneliness and the risk of isolation, both of which can be common triggers for relapse.

 Stress and anxiety are often the biggest obstacles when it comes to recovery.
 A helpful relapse prevention technique is a grounding technique called the 5-4-3-2-1 coping technique.
 It takes you through the five senses to focus on the moment and avoid thoughts of using alcohol or other drugs, anxiety, negative self-talk, and any other unhealthy thought or feeling that may lead someone to want to use to escape.

 The 5 steps begin by taking a few deep breaths, followed by the following: